How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: EXPERIMENTAL DEMONSTRATION OF THE ADVANTAGES OF SIMULATION-BASED TESTING

 \subsection{A Toy Example with Homoscedastic Noise}

-In this subsection we demonstrate that a good on average performance on a single test set gives no guarantees for the actual quality of the uncertainty estimate.
+In this subsection, we demonstrate that a good on average performance on a single test set gives no guarantees for the actual quality of the uncertainty estimate.
 We simulated data from $y = f(x) + \epsilon$ with $f(x) = (2x-1)^{3}$, and $\epsilon \sim \N{0}{(0.2)^{2}}.$ The training and test set both contain $1000$ data points.
-The bootstrap method has an additional 150 validation data points to determine the aleatoric noise.
-The $x$ values are drawn uniformly from the interval $[-0.5, 0.5]$.
-A total of $M=50$ bootstrap networks are trained in order to construct a CI and PI for each $x$ in the test set using the bootstrap approach.
-For the dropout approach we used $B=100$ forward passes through the network.
-We repeated these procedures for estimating prediction and confidence intervals for 100 simulations of randomly drawn training and test sets.
+The bootstrap method has an additional 150 validation data points to determine the data noise variance.
+The $x$-values are drawn uniformly from the interval $[-0.5, 0.5]$.
+A total of $M=50$ bootstrap networks are trained in order to construct a CI and PI for each $x$-value in the test set using the bootstrap approach.
+For the dropout approach, we used $B=100$ forward passes through the network.
+We repeated these procedures for estimating prediction and confidence intervals for 100 simulations of randomly drawn training sets.

-In Figure \ref{fig: PICPtoy} we see that both methods give a PICP that is very close to the desired values of 0.9 and 0.8 in each of the 100 simulations.
-Note that when simply using one data set we would only have 1 PICP value.
+In Figure \ref{fig: PICPtoy}, we see that both methods give a PICP that is very close to the desired values of 0.9 and 0.8 in each of the 100 simulations.
+Note that when simply using one data set, we would only have 1 PICP value.
+Furthermore, as we argued in Section \ref{whichestimate}, it is not clear that a good PICP indicates that the CIs are good.

-As we argued in Section \ref{whichestimate}, however, it is not clear that a good PICP indicates that the CIs are good.
-In a real-world scenario we would not have access to the true function, $f(x)$, and we would not be able to calculate the CICP.
+In a real-world scenario, we would not have access to the true function, $f(x)$, and we would not be able to calculate the CICP.
 In this case, however, we are.
-In Figure \ref{fig: CICPtoy} we can see that the CICP values were not that great for most simulations.
-Especially note the behaviour of the dropout method in the left figure.
-We also see that there is a lot of variance between the CICP values of individual simulations.
-This could be caused by the dependence of the epistemic uncertainty estimates that we noted in Section \ref{independence}.
+In Figure \ref{fig: CICPtoy}, we can see that the CICP values were not that great for most simulations.
+We see that there is a lot of variance between the CICP values of individual simulations.
+This exemplifies why using a single test set is not sufficient, as we argued in Section \ref{singleset}.
+Additionally, we observe that the confidence intervals of the bootstrap method are often too large, which we expected since the estimated model uncertainty uses the variance of an individual ensemble member and not of the average of the ensemble members.
 However, even \textit{if} these CICP values would have been perfect, it is still possible that this happens because the CIs are only correct on average.
 CIs that are much too large for some $x$ can be countered by CIs that are much too small for other $x$.